AndreasChristensen89/salary_struggle/README.md

 ## Profile
 The profile page contains the profile's character, if any, the User information, as well as the order history.
 It's divided into three divs.
 All divs have border shadows and are dimmed version of blue, yellow and green.
 The heading is "Profile" with box-shadow and border.
 Underneath the heading it will display whether or not the user is a free user or a premium member.
-If the user is free it will say "free member" with a red background, and if the user is premium it wil say "Premium Member" with a bright background.
+If the user is free it will say "free member" with a red background, and if the user is premium it will say "Premium Member" with a bright background.
 Also, the div will animate to expand twice to put attention to it.

 User information shows the first name, last name, and email attached to the user.
 The edit button will take the user to the edit-user page.